ilapros/winfapReader/README.md

-One can install `winfapReader` from github using the `remotes` package:
+One can install the latest version of `winfapReader` from github using the `remotes` package:

 ```
 remotes::install_github("ilapros/winfapReader")